-The Fresenius Group recognized compensation cost in an amount of €20 million for stock options granted since 1998.
+The Fresenius Group accounts for its stock option plans in accordance with IFRS 2 (Share-based Payment).
+As such, compensation cost is calculated by multiplying the fair value on the issuing date with the number of issued options.
 For stock incentive plans which are performance based, the Fresenius Group recognizes compensation cost over the vesting periods, based on the then current market values of the underlying stock.